Muhammedsuwaneh/PlanItTaskScheduler/README.md

 ### Dashboard

-The dashboard offers a lot of different features ranging from charts to task scheduling.
+The dashboard offers a lot of different features ranging from charts to task scheduling forms.

 ![Screenshot](screenshots/dashboard_1.png)